logzio/logz-docs/_source/logzio_collections/_log-sources/sentinelone.md

 In the same screen, open the **NOTIFICATIONS** tab, and fill in the details:

-Under **Notification Types**, go through the list of options and check off the **Syslog** option.
+Under **Notification Types**, check all options under **Syslog** notifications.

-We recommend checking off all notification options to send logs to the Syslog server.
-However, this is optional.
-Note that if you leave some notification options disabled, it may interfere with Logz.io's detection rules.
+We recommend enabling all notification options to send Syslog logs.
+Still, it is optional.
+Note that if you leave some Syslog notification options disabled, it may interfere with Logz.io's detection rules.

 ![SentinelOne Admin Console configuration](https://dytvr9ot2sszz.cloudfront.net/logz-docs/log-shipping/sentinelone-admin2.png)